ctolmsted/ctolmsted/README.md

-💻 I’m currently working on a communication organizer
+💻 I’m currently working on a communication organizer and a board game tie-in.

 🌱 I’m currently learning Apple Intelligence integration